-Immediate dentures are often recommended by dentists for the time between getting your teeth pulled and receiving permanent dentures.
+Immediates are often recommended by dentists for the time between getting your teeth pulled and receiving permanent dentures.
 They are helpful during the healing process when your gums are still swollen after tooth extraction.
 They allow for comfortable eating and act as a temporary cosmetic fix.
 Immediate dentures can help to maintain the shape of your jaw bone during the healing process to ensure your permanent dentures will be the perfect fit.

-Although dentures are made to fit your unique needs, they may feel awkward or uncomfortable in the beginning.
+Although they are made to fit your unique needs, it may feel awkward or uncomfortable in the beginning.
 This is normal as you and your mouth adjust to the new addition.
 Overtime, you become accustom to the denture and will barley feel it.
 It’s important to never force your dentures in place by biting down or applying pressure with your hand.
 They should fit naturally with little to no force needed.
 Your dentist will give you proper instructions on inserting and removing the dentures in addition to proper cleaning and care practices.
 When first starting to use them, you might feel pressure or sore in one area which is helpful for your dentist to make adjustments as needed.